 News came abruptly last week that Vlasic was departing ICM when an internal e-mail from Steve Levine, the firm’s worldwide head of music, “leaked” late Friday informing the staff of Vlasic’s exit, saying, in part, “We’ve enjoyed a successful relationship these past six years, but we’ve amicably decided to part ways at this time.
 Please join us in bidding her a fond farewell.”
 How amicable that departure really is would seem a matter of debate, but Vlasic is focusing on the future.
 “I’m really thrilled and look forward to a new chapter of my life that will be far more rewarding,” she tells Billboard.
 “All my clients are delighted to come with me.”

 Founded by CEO Dennis Arfa some 30 years ago, AGI, one of the top independent booking agencies in the world, was acquired in 2012 by Y Entertainment Group, part of Ronald Burkle’s investment firm Yucaipa.
-Vlasic’s move to AGI not only immediately adds even more box office muscle to an already powerful agency, but should also impact AGI’s and Arfa’s plans to continue to grow that agency.
+Vlasic’s move to AGI not only immediately with the visit website adds even more box office muscle to an already powerful agency, but should also impact AGI’s and Arfa’s plans to continue to grow that agency.
 “We have a lot of plans, we have a lot of hopes, and we have Ron Burkle behind us,” says Vlasic.
 “What more can you ask?”

 In a statement shared first with Billboard, AGI CEO Dennis Arfa states, “I am very proud to be associated with Marsha.
 Marsha’s roster of talent combined with AGIs’, further broadens an assemblage of talented artists that we take great pride in serving as representation for.”
 In that same statement, Vlasic offers, “I am thrilled to be joining Dennis and the team at AGI during this exciting chapter for the company.
 I have always had the highest regard of the great work they do on behalf of their artists.”